Skip to main content

 (2) Collect the minimum information to determine family eligibility;

-(1) Referrals received from a home visiting provider must be completed utilizing a form approved by the department and indicate the following in order to refer the family to their chosen home visiting provider within one business day, except when a wait list exists:
+(1) Referrals received from a home visiting provider will be completed utilizing a form approved by the department and indicate the following in order to refer the family to their chosen home visiting provider within one business day, except when a wait list exists:

 (a) One successful contact with the caregiver in accordance with this rule;